AJ8GH/github-language-api/README.md

 ## Running tests

-Unit tests are written with Mocha, while integration tests are written with Cypress.
+I've used Mocha for unit tests and Cypress for integration tests.

 ### Mocha

 Unit tests can be run from the project root with: